Shingles Treatment Cost · 2026 Pricing

 When Shingles Belongs in Telehealth vs. In-Person

-Good fit for telehealth
+Good fit for a video visit

-- Unilateral dermatomal rash with burning/pain — classic shingles presentation
+- Unilateral dermatomal rash with burning/pain, classic shingles presentation

 - Rash on trunk, back, arm, or leg without V1 (forehead/eye) involvement

-- Early prodromal pain without visible rash — telehealth can prescribe if clinical suspicion is high
+- Early prodromal pain without visible rash, telehealth can prescribe if clinical suspicion is high

 - Otherwise healthy adult within 72 hours of rash onset